 Creating a fork that updates the existing software that everyone is currently using requires majority support (consensus) from coin holders (more technically “nodes”) connected to the coin’s network.
-Those nodes have to agree to the update and update their software accordingly.
-This consensus can in-practice come first and foremost from miners and mining pools rather than a general population of users, because they tend to control a range of nodes.
+Those nodes have to agree to the update and then update their software accordingly.
+This consensus can in-practice come first and foremost from miners and mining pools rather than a general population of users, because they tend to control many nodes.
 See Consensus rules on Bitcoin.org for more details.

 With the above noted, forks only really require consensus in terms of an update being adopted.
-In terms of just creating a hard fork or soft fork (not adopting it), anyone can take a coin’s code and change it, and thus create a hard fork or soft fork to potentially be adopted.
+In terms of just creating a hard fork or soft fork (not adopting it), anyone can copy and paste a coin’s code and change it, and thus create a hard fork or soft fork to potentially be adopted.

 In other words, any developer with the necessary skills could decide to fork Bitcoin or create a unique copy of Bitcoin (hence all the actual and potential Bitcoin forks).
 That is the “easy,” part.
 The hard part is getting support from miners, users (who have to not only download and configure a wallet but use and trade the coin), and exchanges.

 Without support from miners and users, there is no functioning blockchain (hence the term “User Activated Fork”.

 Without support from exchanges, there is likely little to no value for the new token.